-With our first dose of the vaccine, we both experienced soreness at the vaccination site.
-It was nothing that a little acetaminophen couldn't help.
+With the first dose of the vaccine, most people experience some soreness at the vaccination site.
+This is usually nothing that a little pain reliever can’t help.

 What a vaccine reaction really means

-This is because mRNA vaccines use genetic material from the novel coronavirus that causes COVID-19, which gives your cells instructions for how to make copies of the spike protein unique to the virus.
-Recognizing that the protein should not be there, the body creates protective antibodies - your line of defense - that will remember how to fight the virus in case of future infection.
+The mRNA vaccines use genetic material from the virus, which gives your cells instructions for how to make copies of the spike protein unique to the virus.
+Recognizing that the protein should not be there, the body creates protective antibodies that will remember how to fight the virus in case of future infection.

 Learn about COVID-19 vaccine distribution, safety and more.